Your cookie preferences

 Community Fibre won't ask you to prove that you're on any income support in order to get this deal, which essentially means that anyone can sign up.

-The only thing you'll need to check is whether or not you can actually get this broadband package at your home.
-It's supplied by Community Fibre's full fibre network, which is primarily based around London for now, and to only a limited number of properties there.
+The only thing you'll need to check is whether you can actually get this broadband package at your home.
+It's supplied by Community Fibre's full fibre network, which is currently primarily based around London and limited to a limited number of properties there.

 If you're already a Community Fibre customer, this shouldn't be much of an issue.
 But if you're looking to choose this deal as a new customer, you'll have to make sure your property can access it.